When Should Selfish Miners Double-Spend?: Conclusion

 Even if we limit our focus on selfish mining, our modeling can be useful for analysis of different problems analytically.
 In our paper, we already solved some, e.g., parameterizing the mining strategies with $L$ and providing a method to find $L^*$ that achieves the optimal revenue ratio among the $L$-stubborn mining strategies.
 Another problem we solved was to parameterize the mining strategies that do not expose the selfish mining attack and to provide a method to find the one that achieves the optimal revenue ratio among these stealth mining strategies.
-Further, our method is a good analytical substitute for the MDP of \cite{optimal-selfish}.
-For example, it can be directly used in the analysis of revenue per chain progress for selfish mining attacks considered in \cite{time_average_selfish_mining} where the MDP of \cite{optimal-selfish} cannot be used directly.
+Further, our method is a good analytical substitute for the OSM MDP.
+For example, it can be directly used in the analysis of revenue per chain progress for selfish mining attacks considered in \cite{time_average_selfish_mining}.

 From the perspective of consistency of the protocol, $L$-stubborn mining and $S$-stealth mining attacks do not aim to replace the offset chain.
 The offset chain is extended at the end of every attack cycle and in the long run asymptotically equals the longest chain.
 At every attack cycle, the aim of the attacker is to cause two parallel forks extending the offset chain, \textit{i.e.}, $A$-chain and $H$-chain.
 The fork in turn allows the adversary to get a chance at replacing the honest blocks of $H$-chain, stealing their revenue and double-spending.
 The fork that loses this competition at the end of each attack cyle essentially joins the orphan blocks of the blockchain tree.
 Within this attack model, the block at the tip of the offset chain can be seen as a \textit{Nakamoto block} \cite{nakamoto-always-wins}, \textit{i.e.}, it is permanently confirmed since both the attacker and the honest miner accept them.
 On the other hand, double-spending happens because the honest miners and merchants accept the blocks according to the $k$-confirmation rule which is a heuristic and are not able to pinpoint the tip of the offset chain, especially if the attacker is using $S$-stealth mining attack to conceal its $A$-chain by avoiding the \textit{matching} action.